 State regulations require that the state hospitals and community mental health centers report all instances of physician misconduct or malpractice to the DSHS medical director.
 The DSHS medical director, in turn, has a duty to report the allegation to TMB, regardless of whether someone previously reported it.
 More specifically, state law requires that if a patient alleges sexual exploitation by a mental health services provider during the course of treatment, the employer must report the alleged conduct to the prosecuting attorney in the county in which the alleged sexual exploitation occurred and any state licensing board that has responsibility for the mental health services provider’s licensing.

-Although all of the physicians identified in this report had at least one allegation of abuse against them during their employment in the state hospital system, the records contain no evidence that the DSHS Medical director ever reported the allegations to TMB as required.
+Although all of the physicians identified in this report had at least one allegation of abuse against them during their employment in the state hospital system, the records contain no evidence that the DSHS medical director ever reported the allegations to TMB as required.
 There is no evidence that all of the allegations reported against the doctors while employed at a state hospital were reported by the state hospital to the DSHS medical director.
 Additionally, although Dr. D had multiple incidents of confirmed unprofessional and abusive behavior, records contain no documentation that the hospital ever reported the incidents to TMB or DSHS.
 Even after the facility terminated Dr. D for being impaired by alcohol while on duty at the hospital and notified DSHS of the incident, no report was made to TMB.

 State hospital superintendents failed to remove physicians from patient care responsibility or restrict access to patients when an allegation of serious abuse was made.